 (2) The Trust may function notwithstanding any vacancy in its membership, so long as a quorum remains.

-[Section 8 amended by No. 6 of 2013 s.
+[Section 8 amended: No. 6 of 2013 s.
 4.]

 9. Vacancies

 (1) When a vacancy occurs in the office of member, the vacancy shall be filled by the appointment of a person to be a member, who shall be appointed in the same manner as the member in whose place he is appointed.